jmcarlson0320/asteroids/README.md

 ### MacOS

-In the Makefile, makesure the -L and -I directories point to your system's tiny-fw installation.
+In the Makefile, make sure the -L and -I directories point to your system's tiny-fw installation.
 Default location is ~/lib and ~/include.
-Also makesure to reference the SDL framework.
+Also make sure to reference the SDL framework.
 ```make
 CFLAGS = -g -Wall -I/home/jmc/include -F/Library/Frameworks
 LIBS = -L/home/jmc/lib -ltinyfw -lm -framework SDL2